lillithkt/Lilypad/README.md

 - Highly Customizable
 - Supports OSCQuery, so you can run this on separate hardware!
 - A lock-based HTTP Server, for oAuth!
-- Runs on android hardware, for standalone users!
-- - This is untested!
-Please [Open An Issue](https://github.com/imlvna/Lilypad/issues/new) if you have any issues!

 ### Modules
 #### Core (Required for use)